brettscott/cloudflare-worker-tunnel-mysql-example/README.md

 This repo is a working improvement on the [worker-mysql](https://github.com/cloudflare/templates/tree/main/worker-mysql) repo from Cloudflare Workers Team, which I was unable to secure with Cloudflare Tunnel and Cloudflare Access.

-This repo runs Cloudflare Tunnel (`cloudflared` service) and MySQL database locally.
+This repo runs Cloudflare Tunnel (`cloudflared` service) and MySQL database locally, in a Docker container.
 These will work on a remote server too.
 This example can be modified to support Postgres databases by making the same changes to the Postgres database driver.

 Cloudflare Tunnels are [now free](https://blog.cloudflare.com/tunnel-for-everyone/).